Over Rs 16 Billion Disbursed Among Beneficiaries Under Benazir Kafaalat Scheme - UrduPoint

 The payments are also being disbursed in Peshawar, Mardan and all districts of Malakand and Hazara Division in Khyber Pakhtunkhwa province, all districts of Karachi Division and District Hyderabad in Sindh province and Gujranwala, Sahiwal, Rawalpindi and all districts of Sargodha Division and District Vehari in Punjab.

-The beneficiaries can receive their payment through the nearest centers after receiving message from 8171.
+The beneficiaries can receive their payment through the nearest centers after receiving the message from 8171.

 The beneficiaries, in case of any complaint, can approach the nearest BISP Tehsil offices or call the toll-free helpline number 080026477 of the Benazir Income Support Program.